omeatai/My-Tutorials/courses/RE1.md

 +REACT-HOOKS

 <details>
-  <summary>181.
+  <summary>71.
 Using PrevState to update React State Hooks </summary>

+# Using PrevState to update React State Hooks

 Counter.js: